hemanshukale/Light-Reflection-Simulator/README.md

 Three variables are shown at the top-right- A, d and R which indicate - angle between emitter ray and interface, distance between the 2 mirrors and refractive index of space between mirrors with respect to emitter material.
 You can press R anytime to save a screenshot of the whole sketch display.
 The dated and screenshot will be saved in a subdirectory 'output' of the current directory.

+There is also a scale drawn to scale, for better finding out the point of contacts of the rays and mirrors.
+The rays are drawn with alternating colors to increase visibility.
+The points of reflection are also numbered, and a small different colored vertical line is drawn at these points to compare with scale better.

 Key | Use
 ------------ | -------------